bkw777/NODE_DATAPAC/software/RAMDSK/README.md

 Then run RAMDSK to format and use the device.

-## Reinstalling RAMDSK from the device
+# Reinstalling RAMDSK from the device
-Once you have RAMDSK installed, if you save a copy to the device as the very first file after a fresh format, then in the future you can re-install RAMDSK from the device itself after a hard reset without needing another computer or tape or TPDD drive by typing in the 4-line BASIC program RBOOT, or the longer NBOOT.
+Once you have RAMDSK installed, if you save a copy to the device as the very first file after a fresh format, then in the future you can re-install RAMDSK from the device itself after a hard reset by typing in a short BASIC program.

+Archived docs mention an 8 line BASIC program called BOOT.
+That program does not seem to be archived anywhere, but I have written `RBOOT` below which is only 4 40-column lines.

+Requires first saving a copy of RAMDSK.CO to the device, and must be the first file on the device.

 You may notice that the inner byte-read loop is stupid.
 It's true but doesn't matter.
-These are optimized to tetris-pack into the fewest possible 40-column lines, with all platform differences in the first line.
+This is optimized to tetris-pack into the fewest possible 40-column lines, with all platform differences in the first line.

-These have specific TOP & END values that are only valid for the exact RAM100.CO and RAM200.CO files shown.
-These are correct for both the legacy RAMDSK v2 and the latest RAMDSK, only because the latest version is artificially padded to come out to the same length as the legacy version just for this reason.
+This has hard-coded TOP & END values that are only valid for the legacy RAMDSK v2 and the latest RAMDSK, only because the latest version is artificially padded to come out to the same length as the legacy version just for this reason.
 If you compile with other options or modified code, the makefile also generates RBOOT.xxx that is correct for the generated RAMxxx.CO (the same as these but with different TOP & END numbers in the 1st line)
+RAM200.CO v1 would also need different values than these.

-### RBOOT for 100, 102, K85, & M10
+## RBOOT for 100, 102, K85, & M10
 ```
 1 CLEAR0,61558:T=61558:E=62957:OUT129,2
 2 FORA=0TO15:N=INP(131):NEXT:FORA=TTOE